OrianaVenture/VentureValheim/Progression/README.md

 * Optimization for Key and Skills managers caching.
 * Fixed biome ordering for Mistland, Ashland, DeepNorth.

-### 0.0.14

-* Fixed a server sync issue for auto scaling features.

-### 0.0.13

-* Added options to track boss completion for skill management.
-* Moved the Key configurations to a new section.

-### 0.0.12

-* Update for game patch 0.211.7 Crossplay.
-Reverted ServerSync to 1.6.

 See all patch notes on Github.